Q: How do I become a member of Bethany Church?

 Q: Does Bethany Church offer mid-week activities for children, youth or adults?

 A: Yes.
-A full and active mid-week program is offered for all ages.
+Yes.
+A full and active mid-week program is offered for all ages at the Ellicott City campus.
 Please see the church website for details (www.yourbethany.org).
-Presently, the activities are hosted by the Ellicott City campus but plans are in the making for alternating locations for mid-week activities (other than Wednesday night supper at Ellicott City campus).

 Child Care Center